Guarantees and Personal Guarantees are important and serious

 Important factors, which affect the enforceability of guarantees, happen in the real world, not in the contract of the guarantee itself.

 Enforceability of a guarantee can depend as much on the behaviour of the creditor as the terms of the contract.

 Still, there is no question that the contract should be reviewed before it is signed.
 When the advice does not say what it should say, there may be a claim against the advisor.

 Mounting business debt and Personal guarantee support

-There are lots of businesses go in liquidation due to failure of business modal or liquidity crunch to expand its services ,if the business struggle to pay company directors its dues than company directors may struggle to pay their own debt repayments .
+There are lots of businesses that go into liquidation due to the failure of business modal or liquidity crunch to expand its services, if the business struggle to pay company directors its dues then company directors may struggle to pay their own debt repayments.
 In other words, if a company is struggling financially the Directors can be left with debts they are personally liable for.
-It might be possible to resolve these problems with a Debt Management Plan (DMP).https://acmecredit.co.uk//hmrc-tax-debt-advice/
+It might be possible to resolve these problems with a Debt Management Plan (DMP).

 Debt management for company directors

 Directors of companies with financial problems often find themselves struggling with personal debt.
 Debts may have built up because they have borrowed money in their own name to support the business.
 They may also have personally guaranteed company debt.